The final draft for the 2019 update to the LFUCG Hazard Mitigation Plan is in review by state and federal officials.

 The hazard mitigation planning process is required under federal law to help communities better prepare for natural and hazardous-materials disaster events and to ensure communities are eligible for federal grants to support mitigation actions.
 Mitigation plans must be updated and approved every five years to maintain eligibility.
 Lexington’s current plan expires in 2018.

 The federal Disaster Mitigation Action of 2000 requires that a community have an approved mitigation plan in order to be eligible for post-disaster federal funding for projects and planning.
-It requires that a planning process be established and that the process involve stakeholders and residents at all levels, including vulnerable populations.
+It requires that a planning process be established and that the process involves stakeholders and residents at all levels, including vulnerable populations.

 The planning process involves the development of a risk assessment as well as the development of a mitigation strategy.
 Risk is defined as the potential that a community could be affected by a hazard event.
 Mitigation is defined as the actions taken by a community to reduce or even eliminate risk elements and minimize losses and disruptions resulting from hazard events.

 The final plan defines the hazards and provides a measure of the Lexington community’s ability to utilize resources to prepare for, respond to and recover from emergencies and disasters.

 - Determining what hazards have occurred or exist.

 - Are there any new hazards since the last plan was approved.